gwijthoff/globalSF/index.md

 **24% short essays (two)**

 Two short critical essays will be assigned, each focusing on one novel from our readings.
 Both essays will run 5 double-spaced pages each (~1500 words).
-Further instruction will be provided.
+Details on [essay 1 here.](exercises/essay1)

 **24% speculative design final project**